fspoettel/blaupause/README.md

 When using with Statamic:

-Copy all the stuff into your installation's theme-folder.
-Copy the stuff out of the `_statamic` folder into the theme-base.
+Copy everything into your installation's theme-folder.
+Copy all folders out of the `_statamic` folder into the theme-base.
 Done.

 ## File Structure